hackern0v1c3/CanaryPi/README.md

 The other volume /var/lib/docker/volumes/canary_logs/_data/ is just used for temporary files where attack info is stored during an attack.
 When the attack is over the files in this folder are read into a summary and then delted.
 You should use the logs, not these files, to look up attack history info.

+Note all times reported by Canarypi are currently in UTC

 ```
 docker run -dit --net=host \
 --restart unless-stopped \